nuitrcs/databases_workshop/sql/part3_exercises_with_answers.md

 ## Exercise: Design a Database

-Get the data from
+Get the data from https://raw.githubusercontent.com/nuitrcs/databases_workshop/master/datafiles/allstudents.csv

 Decide how to divide this data up into tables, create the tables, and import the data.

 Some instructors are listed as TBD: decide how to handle this data.

 The active column is 1 for true and 0 for false.

-Figure out how to import this as a boolean.
+Note: For importing the data, you can use `\copy` with `psql`, but if you're running `psql` on a remote server (as we do in in-person workshops), the files would need to be on that server (you can use `scp` if you know how).
+Another option for importing data is to use DataGrip.
+Right click on the table name, and choose Import Data from File.
+There is a dialogue box then that you can use to map data from your file to a table.

 #### Solution

 You might define the tables differently or choose different data types; this is one option.
+The solution uses `smallint` for the ids instead of `serial` because the ID numbers are already given in the data.

 These are just the create table options.
-You'll need to divide the data file up and import it on your own (use copy or `\copy`).
+You'll need to divide the data file up and import it on your own (using `\copy` or DataGrip).

 ```sql
 create table instructor (